 The Bouvier des Flandres is a Belgian-bred dog that has been used for a long tie as a working dog.
 A full-grown Bouvier des Flandres can weigh up to 120 pounds.

 The boxer is another dog with a great personality.
-The appearance of a boxer is solid and powerful.
+The appearance of a fighter is solid and powerful.
 They are composed of muscular limbs that are a source of great agility.

 The boxer is also known as the German Boxer or Deutscher Boxer.
-Boxers have a very determined character, Boxers hate being idle, and no wonder it is considered a working dog.
+Boxers have a very determined character; they hate being idle, and no wonder it is considered working dog.

-As part of its elegance, this dog also bears a wrinkled muzzle that is wrinkled.
+As part of its elegance, this dog also bears a wrinkled muzzle.
 This dog can sometimes weigh 81 pounds while standing at 21 inches.

 The Boykin spaniel is a native breed of the United States.
 This dog has a lovely coat, with almost overly furred ears and back.
-Its coat comes in liver and chocolate colors.
+Its skin comes in liver and chocolate colors.